Image

 For more serious injuries such as avulsions, deep puncture wounds and large abrasions, it is recommended to visit a healthcare professional immediately, especially if there is a considerably high level of blood loss.

-All wounds that lack immediate threat should be cleaned as soon as possible using Elastoplast Wound Spray to avoid different types of wound infections.
+All other types of wounds that do not require immediate medical treatment should be cleaned as soon as possible using Elastoplast Wound Spray, to avoid infections.
 Most wounds can be treated at home and the first step in the healing process is to clean the wound in order to avoid scabbing.

 Always see a doctor if the wound is deep, bleeds heavily or shows signs of infection like reddening, swelling or warmth.